 While colour may be your main concern when matching bricks, texture should not be overlooked.
-Do your original bricks have a smooth, light or heavy texture?
+Do your original bricks have a smooth, light, or heavy texture?
 Matching the original texture of your brickwork can help maintain a consistent look and feel, with light reflection, shadow, all impacting the final colour of your facade.
 While it may look good from afar, the texture becomes increasingly noticeable up close.

 There are many suppliers of reclaimed bricks across the UK that have sourced bricks from demolished buildings and other masonry projects ensuring the bricks have aged naturally.
 It's also a higher possibility that you can find a similar size, as many imperial bricks can be sourced to align with the period of your originals.
 However the chance of you finding the exact brick used on your property may be still be slim.

 When using reclaimed bricks, it's crucial to use a reputable supplier.
 Bricks need to be thoroughly tested to ensure they are suitable for their intended use.
 Generally, reclaimed bricks are supplied without certification, although frost resistance, strength, and water absorption all need to be considered before use.
 Availability of supply and wastage are other concerns when using reclaimed bricks, so make sure you provide an accurate forecast.

 Brick colours vary significantly due to clay colour, kiln temperature and overall manufacturing process.
-Original masonry can also be difficult to match due to natural weathering, making brick tinting a viable option to maintain the original aesthetics and provide a balanced finish.
+Original masonry can also be difficult to match due to natural weathering, making brick tinting a viable option to maintain the original aesthetic and provide a balanced finish.

 Brick tinting involves altering the colour of the brick through the application of specially formulated agents that are chemically bonded into the masonry surface.
 This helps to preserve the texture and character of the brick, resulting in a permanent, natural colour change that doesn't fade over time.

-Reclaimed bricks don't require certification, so they must meet industry standards for frost resistance and soluble salts.
+Work to standard Reclaimed bricks don't require certification, so they must meet industry standards for frost resistance and soluble salts.
 Non-frost resistance bricks should only be used for internal use.

-Your mortar accounts for over 15% of the total area and can have a huge impact on the visual appearance of your structure.
+Match Your mortar Your mortar accounts for over 15% of the total area and can have a huge impact on the visual appearance of your structure.
 Trial different mortar colours and textures until you find the right match.